wolftype/versor_1.0/README.md

     Hit "~" to toggle full screen.

     Holding down the "SHIFT" key while navigating with the arrow buttons moves the camera around.
-    Holding down the "OPTION" key while navigating with the arrow buttons spins the model view around.
+    Holding down the "CONTROL" key navigates in the cameras Y direction Holding down the "OPTION" key while navigating with the arrow buttons spins the model view around.

 ---
 # 3. ELEMENTS AND OPERATIONS
 ---

-Without going into too much detail, there are three overloaded binary operators:
+There are three overloaded binary operators:

 *    The Geometric Product
 ^    The Outer Product
 <=   The Inner Product

-There is also % which is a commutator product
+There is also % which is a commutator product (differential)

 And a few overloaded operations:

-! or -  Inverse
+!
+Inverse
 ~       Reverse

 And finally, since I ran out of overloadable operators, some basic methods

-conjugate()
+conjugation()
-involute()
+involution()

-A * B   multiplies two elements together (and, in the case of A * !B (or A * -B), finds ratios between elements) A ^ B   wedges two elements together ( builds up higher dimensional elements ) A <= B  contracts A out of B ( returns the part of B least like A )
+A * B   multiplies two elements together (and, in the case of A * !B finds ratios between elements) A ^ B   wedges two elements together ( builds up higher dimensional elements ) A <= B  contracts A out of B ( returns the part of B least like A ).
+Often times, A is infinity, written as Inf(1)

 Operators act on the elements of the algebra.
 The elements are geometric entities.
 To make the process of writing code faster and consistent, all elements of the algebra are 3 letters long.
 In an upcoming version, you'll also be able to use the longname.